 From there, however, the similarity ends.

-The ASB model (antique sunburst) came with a “…highly figured quilted maple top,” solid cream-colored binding, traditional ebony head veneer with Gibson pearl inlay, and traditional keystone-shaped machine heads (probably all with double-ringed tuners).
+The ASB model (Antique Sunburst) was given “…a highly figured quilted maple top,” solid cream-colored binding, traditional ebony head veneer with Gibson pearl inlay, and traditional keystone-shaped machine heads (probably all with double-ringed tuners).
 There is tremendous variation in the colors (dark tobacco to lighter brown, and at least one in three-color sunburst) and grade/quality of the quilted tops.
 It also appears some workers were meticulous about bookmatching the tops, while others picked up whatever was available – maybe they thought nobody would notice the sides didn’t match because they were separated by a 2″ walnut strip?

-The ANT model (antique natural) came with a “…highly-figured curly maple top,” brown binding with two cream pinstripes on the body and one cream pinstripe on the neck, a walnut head veneer in light stain with Gibson logo inlay, and individual pearloid kidney-shaped machine heads.
+The ANT model (Antique Natural) had “…a highly-figured curly maple top,” brown binding with two cream pinstripes on the body and one cream pinstripe on the neck, a walnut head veneer in light stain with Gibson logo inlay, and individual pearloid kidney-shaped machine heads.
 ANT models are definitely the more exotic-looking of the two because of the color, contrasting dark binding, and less-common tuner buttons.
 Among the ANT models on the market there is less variation in color (all are antique natural, some more gracefully aged), but again, the grade/quality of the curly maple tops and the attention to bookmatching is highly variable.

 With the exception of their looks (and the tuners on the ANT), Spotlights have the feel of a ’59 reissue, with excellent weight, tone, and vibe.
 The neck thickness is somewhere between a ’59 and ’60.
 Despite the belief of poor production quality in the ’70s and ’80s, most Spotlights are of excellent quality, including fit and finish.
 A metal cover shields the pots beneath the back access plate.
 One criticism is the poor top bookmatching on some, and the stain or pore filler used on the light mahogany backs did not color or shade evenly on some ANT models.